 -

-- Leftover Olivier salad can be refrigerated, in an airtight container, for up to 3 days (because it contains raw onion it might become a little watery if you keep in the fridge for too long).
+- Leftover Olivier salad can be refrigerated, covered, for up to 3 days (because it contains raw onion it might become a little watery if you keep in the fridge for too long).

 -